igorkorsukov/MuseScoreDocumentation/WorkflowAndGuidelines/CodeGuidelines.md

 * Classes and structures always start with an upper-case letter.
 * Acronyms are camel-cased (e.g. XmlReader, not XMLReader).
-* Data members of classes are named like ordinary nonmember variables, but with a prefix underscore (__different from Qt__)
+* Data members of classes are named like ordinary nonmember variables, but with a prefix underscore (__different from Qt__).
+* Public members of struct (POD) are named like ordinary nonmember variables, with out any prefix.

 ```C++
  // Wrong